 Fall in love with the French charm of Akaroa

 Love and romance are synonymous with the French psychology that Akaroa inherited.
 With its French flair and quaint village atmosphere nestled in a setting of folded green volcanic hills, Akaroa is the perfect location to set the scene for love.
-The first class accommodations, traditional French bakeries, excellent quality restaurants and vineyards make this the ideal romantic getaway.
+The first-class accommodations, traditional French bakeries, excellent quality restaurants and vineyards make this the ideal romantic getaway.
 In fact, Akaroa offers just the romantic escape to rekindle the spark that first drew a couple together.
 There is enough, however, to enchant and delight any visitor.

 Explore the Attractions of Akaroa Harbour

 The name Akaroa is Kai Tahu Maori for “Long Harbour”, and indeed the harbour is one of the main attractions.
 There is one main street running along the splendid Akaroa Harbour with its charming buildings, boutique shop fronts and restaurants on one side and bobbing small boats in the waters on the other.
 These same waters are also home to the rare and endangered Hector’s dolphin.
-In fact, the Hector’s dolphin is a real charmer and the smallest dolphin of all, so be sure to make a point of meeting a few of these beauties.
+To be sure, the Hector’s dolphin is a real charmer and the smallest dolphin of all, so be sure to make a point of meeting a few of these beauties.

-Arhitecture, arts and crafts in the quaint French heritage village
+Architecture, arts and crafts in the quaint French heritage village

 Wining and dining around Akaroa

 In and around Akaroa, you can find an abundance of good food and wine to suit any palate.
-Whether you are enjoying the traditional fish and chips on the wharf, tasting wine at a vineyard or hiding away in a secret garden café while you sip your coffee, this village is a feast for the senses.
+Whether you are enjoying the traditional fish and chips on the wharf, tasting wine at a vineyard or hiding away in a secret garden café as you sip your coffee, this village is a feast for the senses.
 The French character shines through many of the local eateries, from boulangeries to bistros.
 Accordingly, Akaroa merits a visit for the sophisticated gastronome and casual foodie alike.